home-assistant/home-assistant.io/source/_components/route53.markdown

 {% configuration route53 %}
 aws_access_key_id:
-  description: The AWS access key ID for the account that has IAM access to the domain
+  description: The AWS access key ID for the account that has IAM access to the domain.
   required: true
   type: string
 aws_secret_access_key:
-  description: The AWS secret access key for the account that has IAM access to the domain
+  description: The AWS secret access key for the account that has IAM access to the domain.
   required: true
   type: string
 zone:
-  description: The AWS zone ID for the domain in Route53
+  description: The AWS zone ID for the domain in Route53.
   required: true
   type: string
 domain:
-  description: The domain name for the domain in Route53
+  description: The domain name for the domain in Route53.
   required: true
   type: string
 records: